akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 ### Tracking workers

-Unlike the `Master` actor, the example system contains multiple workers that can be stopped and restarted frequently.
+Unlike the `WorkManager` actor, the example system contains multiple workers that can be stopped and restarted frequently.
-We do not need to save their state since the `Master` is tracking work and will simply send work to another worker if the original fails to respond.
+We do not need to save their state since the `WorkManager` is tracking work and will simply send work to another worker if the original fails to respond.
 So, rather than persisting a list of available workers, the example uses the following
 strategy:

 * Running workers periodically register with the master using a `RegisterWorker` message.
-  If a `back-end` node fails and the `Master` is started on a new node, the registrations go automatically to the new node.
+  If a `back-end` node fails and the `WorkManager` is started on a new node, the registrations go automatically to the new node.
-* Any type of failure -- whether from the network, worker actor, or node -- that prevents a `RegisterWorker` message from arriving within the `work-timeout` period causes the 'Master' actor to remove the worker from its list.
+* Any type of failure -- whether from the network, worker actor, or node -- that prevents a `RegisterWorker` message from arriving within the `work-timeout` period causes the 'WorkManager' actor to remove the worker from its list.

 When stopping a `Worker` Actor still tries to gracefully remove it self using the `DeRegisterWorker` message, but in case of crash it will have no chance to communicate that with the master node.